hassanbadru/art_logic_2/README.md

 * Result are displayed in two forms:
     > **Graphical(additional):** Shows the points drawn  by the commands as pen if forced to stay stay within boundary.
 However, the pen always draws as it moves along (regardless of pen positions) due to UI design time constraint.

-* Error Handling: Users don't receive any output or result if the wrong string is inputted.
-If no string was inputted messages if the app reads incorrect parameters or doesn't understand any information from string
+* Error Handling: The program tries hard to translate every piece of information from the string and displays what it understands.
+If any instruction exists, the app displays it, else uers simply won't receive any output.
-* If no errors, the results of the decoded instruction are displayed and plotted.
+* The App plots and styles the graph once it reads and understands the decoded instruction correctly.